Sandbox Management

 Arguments:

-Workspace - The Sandbox instance to remove.
+Sandbox - The Sandbox instance to remove.timeout

 Example:

-workspace = daytona.create()# ... use workspace ...daytona.remove(workspace) # Clean up when done
+sandbox = daytona.create()# ... use sandbox ...daytona.remove(sandbox) # Clean up when done

 Daytona.get_current_workspace